 Tuesday & Wednesday

-These two days are structured exactly the same!
-We review our morning work, but this is a great time to also review homework if you assign that.
+These two days are structured the same!
+We review our morning work, but this is a great time also to review homework if you assign that.
 Afterward, we write about math.
 Typically, this writing about math is a reflection piece.
 We reflect on our homework/morning work, our understanding of a strategy, etc. You can read more about Math Writing in a new blog post I have coming soon!

 Much like Monday, we practice our math facts, the problem of the day (think-pair-share), mini-lesson, formative assessment, and again math centers.